Saumya25mis/renzen-bot/README.md

     - These are python libraries we need to be able to run our pre-commit checks.
   - [**setup.py**](renzen/setup.py)
     - This file allows us to install our code as a libary in our Docker Containers.
-- renzen-app
-  - TODO: Currently placeholder dummy app for blank website that is deployed at [renzen.io](renzen.io)
 - scripts
   - [**create_env.template.py**](scripts/create_env_template.py)
     - Generates a template to input bot credentials.
 Do NOT commit this file to your branch.